wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 ### Summary

 We have covered a model framework for defining the different levels of any role within an organization.
-The benefits of the model are that it can be applied to role in the orginization and is scalable.
+The benefits of the model are that it can be applied to role in the organization and is scalable.
 A simple moniker for remembering the model follows below:

 > Description -> Context -> Areas of Focus